chihabeeddine/LaBelleAssiette/README.md

 # LaBelleAssiette
 API

-npm install
+'''npm install'''

-node server.js to start api
+To start api

+'''node server.js'''

-for test use npm test
+To test use

+'''npm test'''